However you define yourself—software provider,solution developer or OEM—there’s no denying that:

 “Our previous solution was time-consuming and required us to deploy an entire report set to correct a single report.
 The ability to deploy single reports is much better and a huge benefit,” said Chuck Hanebuth, CEO.

 Another way to make the process more efficient is to eliminate the reporting bottleneck.
 Enterprise reporting is traditionally an iterative process.
 Report users go back and forth with programmers multiple times to get their templates coded and tagged.
-This game often is creates a bottleneck that leads to huge expense and a significant IS/IT resource drain.
+This game often leads to a bottleneck, creating a huge expense and a significant IS/IT resource drain.

-Upgrading to a solution that uses a standard design interface like Microsoft Office will eliminate this painful expense.
-Working in a familiar tool will give your business analysts the freedom they need to design and update report templates and give your software engineers the uninterrupted time they need to complete your next amazing, market-dominating release.
+Upgrading to areporting solution that uses a standard design interface like the Microsoft Office Suite will eliminate this painful expense.
+Working in a familiar program will allow your business analysts the freedom they need to design and update their report templates and give your software engineers uninterrupted time to complete your company's next amazing, market-dominating release.

 The “people” being your customers, of course.
 When you upgrade to a reporting solution that allows your customers to run or create their own reports without relying on you, the OEM, it puts more power where it belongs: in the hands of your customer.

-Plus, when your customers are generating their own reports, it frees up your time.
-Your company can then focus on your core business, where it makes the most sense to put your time and energy.
+Plus, customers generating their own reports means more free time for you.
+Your company can focus on the core business, where it makes the most sense to put your time and energy.

 Your competitors are working harder than ever to launch high-performing software that conquers an ever-growing share of your market.
 They may even be trying to steal away a few of your customers as you read this.